d3/d3-hierarchy/README.md

 <a name="node_leaves" href="#node_leaves">#</a> <i>node</i>.<b>leaves</b>()

-Returns the array of leaf nodes; a subset of this node’s [descendants](#node_descendants) including only nodes with no children.
+Returns the array of leaf nodes in traversal order; leaves are nodes with no children.

 <a name="node_copy" href="#node_copy">#</a> <i>node</i>.<b>copy</b>()